Introduction

 • Basic ability - abilities that require no adrenaline to use, such as Sonic Wave

-• Ultimate - abilities that require and cost 100% adren to use, such as Tsunami
+• Ultimate - powerful abilities that cost 60-100% adrenaline to use, such as Tsunami

 • Special attack - some weapons have in-built special attacks, e.g. the Dragon Battleaxe